Creamy Paleo Butternut Squash Soup with Coconut Milk

 • You can substitute any type of plant-based milk you prefer.

-• Store this paleo butternut squash soup in an airtight container in the fridge for up to five days.
+• Store this soup in an airtight container in the fridge for up to five days.

 Nutrition